Understanding Ankylosing Spondylitis -- Diagnosis and Treatment

 Good posture is important.
 Patients should choose chairs, tables, and other work surfaces that will help them avoid slumped or stooped postures.
 Patients are encouraged to sleep on a hard mattress with their back straight.
 Do not sleep on several pillows with your neck flexed forward.
 Lying face down with the arms extended is an exercise to help maintain an erect posture.

 During flare-ups of the disease, and to control symptoms, you may need to take anti-inflammatory drugs.
-The drugs sulfasalazine and methotrexate help some people with ankylosing spondylitis, and newer drugs typically used for rheumatoid arthritis, Cimzia, Enbrel, Humira, Remicade, and Simponi, can significantly relieve inflammation and pain in people with spondylitis, if anti-inflammatory drugs aren't controlling symptoms.
+The drugs sulfasalazine and methotrexate may help some people with ankylosing spondylitis for symptoms in joints other than the spine.
+Newer drugs typically used for rheumatoid arthritis, certolizumab (Cimzia), etanercept (Enbrel), adalimumab (Humira), infliximab (Remicade), and golimumab (Simponi), can significantly relieve inflammation and pain in many people with spondylitis if anti-inflammatory drugs aren't controlling symptoms.

 If you develop very severe arthritis of the hips, you may eventually need surgery to replace your hips.
-If you develop inflammation of the eye, you will be given steroid eye drops.
+If you develop inflammation of the eye, you may be given steroid eye drops.

 How Can I Prevent Ankylosing Spondylitis?